Major League Baseball Commissioner Rob Manfred Has No Plans To Pause Season Despite Marlins’ COVID-19 Outbreak

 Manfred and the owners instead emphasized the idea of doubling down on previously directed health guidelines such as no high-fives or handshakes, no spitting, and for players and staff alike to wear face coverings at all times while in the dugouts.

 The call came at a sensitive time for the MLB, just a few hours after news broke that eleven Marlins’ players and two coaches tested positive for COVID-19 just after their opening weekend series with the Philadelphia Phillies wrapped up, as The Inquisitr previously reported.
-The result was the cancelation of two games; the Marlins’ home opener against the Baltimore Orioles, and the Phillies’ home field matchup against the New York Yankees.
+The result was the cancelation of two games Monday evening; the Marlins’ home opener against the Baltimore Orioles, and the Phillies’ home field matchup against the New York Yankees.

 Manfred appears to be taking the situation both one day and one team at a time, refusing to hit the panic button too soon on an already shortened season.
 However he did acknowledge the competitive hurdles an organization would have to face if a substantial number of its members became infected in a radio interview with The Dan Patrick Show earlier this month.